 A majority of the LSSs/PAs are currently in the Universal Tier of General Supervision.
 This represents LSSs/PAs that have met identified performance and compliance criteria, resulting in a determination status of "Meets Requirements" or is in the first year of "Needs Assistance."
-The LSSs/PAs assigned to the Universal Tier of General Supervision have no findings of noncompliance or have corrected all findings of noncompliance within one year and have maintained compliance.
+The LSSs/PAs assigned to the Universal Tier of General Supervision have no findings of noncompliance or have corrected all findings of noncompliance within one year, or have demonstrated subsequent correction, and have maintained compliance.